aspencapital/aws-secrets-manager-actions/README.md

 Most of the secrets are can be parsed.
 But some case, parsing can be failed, like invalid json.
 In this case, this unparsed raw sting will be stored in `asm_secret` env key.

-### Export environment variables to file
+### Variable prefix

-You can export these environment variables to file with `OUTPUT_PATH` input parameter.
+You can prefix these environment variables names with the `SECRET_PREFIX` input parameter.
-When you define `OUTPUT_PATH`, then action create a file named as you defined.
+When you define `SECRET_PREFIX`, then action will prefix all env var names with this value.
-And environments will be exported into this file.

 ## Contributing